 Staff should not seek to establish social contact with pupils for the purpose of securing a personal friendship.

 Staff should carefully consider the manner in which they communicate with pupils at all times so as to avoid any possible misinterpretation of their motives or behaviours.
-All communications should be transparent and open to scrutiny so that cannot be misconstrued as grooming.
+All communications should be transparent and open to scrutiny.

-Staff must not give share any personal details (personal mobile phone/home numbers, personal email, social media handles) with pupils, nor should they communicate with them by social media, text message or personal email.
-If they need to speak to a pupil by telephone, they should use one of the school's telephones and email using the school system.
-Any communication on video call platforms, such as Google Meet, Microsoft Teams or Zoom, must be for professional reasons only and should accord with the rules of this policy at all times.
+Staff must not give share any personal details (e.g. personal mobile phone/home numbers, personal email, social media handles) with pupils, nor should they communicate with them by social media, text message or personal email.
+If staff need to speak to a pupil by telephone, they should use the school telephone system and school email.
+Any communication on video call platforms, such as Google Meet, Microsoft Teams or Zoom, must be for professional reasons only and always in accord with the rules of this policy at all times.

-The group leader on all trips and visits involving an overnight stay should take a school mobile phone with him/her and may ask the pupils for their mobile numbers before allowing them out in small, unsupervised groups.
+The group leader on all trips and visits involving an overnight stay should take a school mobile phone with them and may ask the pupils for their mobile numbers before allowing them out in small, unsupervised groups.
 The school mobile should be used for any contact with pupils that may be necessary.
 The group leader will delete any record of pupils' mobile phone numbers at the end of the trip or visit and should ensure that pupils delete any staff numbers that they may have acquired during the trip.